Accepted Parent Guide

 Along with these questionable themes, this film offers dozens of expletives and profanities, sexual comments, scenes involving drinking, references alluding to illegal drug use, and dozens of women in bikinis (which appears to be the school uniform for females).
 Finally, the screenwriter’s attempt to bring the ending in touch with some form of reality is so implausible it inadvertently becomes the funniest aspect of the movie.
 Consequentially, parents are likely to find many reasons to stamp Accepted as rejected.Starring Justin Long, Jonah Hill.
 Running time: 90 minutes.
 Theatrical release August 17, 2006.
 Updated March 13, 2009

-Accepted is rated PG-13 For language, sexual material and drug content.
+Why is Accepted rated PG-13?
+Accepted is rated PG-13 by the MPAA For language, sexual material and drug content.

 This PG-13 teen movie is riddled with profanities, and a popular scatological term being used obsessively throughout (it also forms the school’s acronym, and is seen in print many more times).
 Other crude anatomical references and two sexual expletives (the second one is bleeped) are heard.
 Many moments of sexual innuendo along with women in bikinis and talk of sexual activity are included, as are scenes of alcohol use and verbal references to illicit drugs.
 An adult, who was a former teacher, admits he was fired for making sexual comments to female students.
 Violence includes a highly stereotyped obese young man who is hazed by a sorority (we don’t actually see the physical abuse, only the results), a school administrator’s car being blown up (supposedly by a young man who has learned to manipulate matter with his brain), and other accidental and slapstick antics.